Layer 7 persistence methods

-Layer 7 persistence methods

 In each of these cases, Layer 7 persistence would solve the issue, regardless of what IP they came from.
 However, this only works for the HTTP protocol (and HTTPS/SSL when the session is terminated at the LoadMaster).

-  Super HTTP is the recommended method for achieving persistence for HTTP and HTTPS services with the LoadMaster.
+Super HTTP is a method for achieving persistence for HTTP and HTTPS services with the LoadMaster.
 It functions by creating a unique fingerprint of the client browser and uses that fingerprint to preserve connectivity to the correct Real Server.
 The fingerprint is based on the values of the User-Agent field, if the User-Agent value does not contain the "MSRPC" string.